Job Description: Veterinarian- Temporary (part-time possible)

 - – Ability to stand and work effectively for long periods of time and tolerate loud noises.

 - – Ability to work with and around animals including diseased, injured and/or vicious animals.

-Specific Job Skills Required:
+Additional Job Skills Required:

-- – Strong interpersonal, verbal and written communication skills.
-Ideal candidate is organized, personable, outgoing, patient, professional, able to get along well with a variety of people, innovative, flexible and motivated to develop and implement the goals, objective, and policies of the agency.
+- – Excellent interpersonal, verbal and written communication skills.
+Ideal candidate is personable, outgoing, patient, professional, empathetic, and able to get along well with a culturally diverse community.

 - – Strong sense of initiative and ability to problem-solve, identifying tasks that need to be accomplished and prioritizing appropriately, working independently with minimal supervision and direction.

 - – Maturity, good judgment and a professional personal appearance.